Tax season can be stressful, but after filing, you could end up with a refund from Uncle Sam – unless you’re an independent contractor.

 How much should I set aside for taxes (1099)?

 Determining how much money to set aside for taxes as an independent contractor depends on your tax bracket.
-The lowest tax bracket for 2022 is 10%.
+The lowest tax bracket is 10%.
 That means, at a minimum, you’ll pay 10% in income taxes and 15.3% in self-employment taxes, or 25.3% in total.

 If you earn a lot of money, you’ll be in a higher income tax bracket – and you’ll need to set aside even more.
 And don’t forget that you may need to earmark money for state and local taxes as well.